 - Considering the concept of individualization and treating patients as a whole, Homeopathy gives relief from the initial stages of stiffness and muscle pain when there is a predisposition in cases with history of Osteoarthritis in the family.

 - Certain biochemic remedies prevent further disc degeneration, formation of spurs and provide essential minerals for bone and nerve health.

-- Regular homeopathic mediciation improves the general health of the patient and they are relieved of acute symptoms and are able to perform their regular routine work and duties.
+- Regular homeopathic medication improves the general health of the patient and they are relieved of acute symptoms and are able to perform their regular routine work and duties.

-Homeopathic medicines have proven to help most individuals by reducing muscular spasm/stiffness and relieve intensity /frequency of pain, without any long-term adverse effects.
+Homeopathic medicines have proven to help most individuals by reducing muscular spasm/stiffness and relieving intensity /frequency of pain, without any long-term adverse effects.

 Symptoms are caused by a combination of pressure on the nerve root and muscle spasm, and treatment is centered on relieving both of these factors.

 Typically, the treatment offered at HRD involves the following:

 - Prescribing purely Homeopathic medicines (No Steroids or NSAIDS) which have a specific action on relieving nerve inflammation Prescribing essential Biochemic remedies (Minerals) which prevent further disc degeneration and bone damage.
 Biochemic medicines are made from Calcium, Magnesium etc.